 Student records are classified as public, private, or confidential.
 State and federal laws protect student records from unauthorized inspection or use and provide parents/guardians and eligible students with certain rights.
 For the purposes of student records, an "eligible" student is one who is 18 or older or who is enrolled in an institution of post-secondary education.
-A complete copy of SWWC's Protection and Privacy of Pupil Records policy can be found on the SWWC website.
+For more information on the rights of parents/guardians and eligible students regarding student records, see "Student Records" (Appendix 3).
+A complete copy of SWWC's "Protection and Privacy of Pupil Records" policy may be obtained on the SWWC webpage.

-Transportation of Public-School Students
+Transportation of Public School Students

-It is the responsibility of the school district where the student resides to arrange for and provide transportation to and from the program, at the expense of the school district.
+It is the responsibility of the district where the student resides to arrange for and provide transportation to and from the program, at the expense of the district.
+Students attending one of the ELCs are not to drive to school.
+Special permission needs to be received for the student to drive to school.
 Students must return home from school in the designated (per IEP) transportation.
 No student will be allowed to change the transportation plan.

 Students are required to abide by all the behavioral expectations and regulations while waiting for transportation, being transported, and exiting the vehicle.
 School transportation stops and school transportation vehicles are considered an extension of school grounds.
-The health and safety of students and the driver are a priority.
-The resident school district is responsible for discipline issues that may arise during transportation.
+The health and safety of students and the driver is a priority.
+The resident district is responsible for discipline issues that may arise during transportation.